-Sydney Trip Planner & Walking Route Optimizer
+Sydney AI Trip Planner & Travel Itinerary Guide

 Sydney, Australia's largest city with a metropolitan population of 5.4 million, spreads across one of the world's most spectacular natural harbors, where the UNESCO-listed Sydney Opera House and the Sydney Harbour Bridge create one of the most recognized skylines on Earth.
 The harbor's 240 km of foreshore includes over 100 beaches, with Bondi Beach — just 8 km from the CBD — drawing 2.7 million visitors annually.
 The city's Royal Botanic Garden, established in 1816, occupies a 30-hectare peninsula jutting into the harbor, while The Rocks district preserves convict-era sandstone buildings from Sydney's founding as a British penal colony in 1788.

-Why Use RouteWhiz in Sydney?
+Why Use RouteWhiz in Sydney

 Best Neighborhoods for Walking